 1c Were there any conditions?
-If yes, please state details and the actions in taken i Condition 1 & action taken.
-Condition 2 & action taken. n respon se: 2a.
-Has an Equality Impact Assessment been completed?
-If yes please give date(s) Stage 1 Stage 2 2b.
+If yes, please state details and the actions in taken i Condition 1 &amp; action taken.
+Condition 2 &amp; action taken. n respon se: 2a. date(s) • Stage 1 • Stage 2 2b.
 If an Equality Impact & Risk Assessment has not been completed what is for non-completion? the ratio nale 2c.
+2c.
 Please provide detail as to these considerations: Which if any of the nine Protected Groups were targeted for engagement and feedback to the ICB, and why those?
 Summarise any disaggregated feedback from local Protected Group reps about any negative impacts arising / recommendations (e.g. service improvements) What mitigation / re-shaping of services resulted for people from local Protected Groups (along the lines of 'You Said: We Listened, We Did'?)
 Explain any 'objective justification' considerations, if applicable 3.
 Has Engagement activity taken place with Stakeholders / Practices / Communities / Public and Patients Please provide detail N/A 4.
-Has a Data Privacy Impact Assessment been completed?
-Please provide detail N/A Recommendations / Action Required: The Integrated Care Board is asked to: Note the contents of the Finance & Performance report.
+4. Has a Data Privacy Impact Assessment been completed?
+N/A Please provide detail N/A Recommendations / Action Required: The Integrated Care Board is asked to: Note Note the contents of the Finance & Performance report.